Abbykus/microPy-IDE/README.md

 Open a terminal and navigate to the microPy-IDE-master folder.
 Type ***python microPy.py***.

-## MicroPython Firmware for the QDEV Boards
+## MicroPython Firmware for ESP32 Boards
 All versions of the Abbykus QDEV boards are capable of running the MicroPython language.
 Please see [MicroPython-python for Microcontrollers](https://micropython.org/) for more information.

-The microPython interpreter can be installed on the specific MCU version using the microPy-IDE software.
+The microPython interpreter can be installed on the specific ESP32 MCU variant using the microPy-IDE software.
 The microPython folder contains stable releases for supported MCU's.
 See also [MicroPython Downloads](https://micropython.org/download/) for the latest firmware releases.

 ### Firmware installation instructions